.

 • transition back to school

-• progress to specialist or alternative provision
+• progress to another specialist placement or alternative provision

 • move into apprenticeships, college or employment